shahid-n/extended-kalman-filter/README.md

   }
 ```

 This code works because in a real world physical process such as a moving car or object, the changes in position as well as orientation are continuous in time (not to mention "smooth" under a suitable mathematical definition of the term) -- consequently, even upon discretisation via sampling, the expected successive changes in the sequence of position or heading errors are relatively small.
 Indeed, for a sufficiently small sampling interval, it is virtually impossible for an object such as a car to instantaneously flip its heading by a full _&pi;_ radians.
-Therefore, the process of iteratively adding or subtracting 2_&pi_ as appropriate, until the heading error is always restricted within the interval [-_&pi;_, _&pi;_] and never outside it, successfully addresses this numerical issue.
+Therefore, the process of iteratively adding or subtracting 2_&pi;_ as appropriate, until the heading error is always restricted within the interval (-_&pi;_, _&pi;_] and never outside it, successfully addresses this numerical issue.

 ## Concluding Remarks